rehierl/node-tree-outliner/1-3-hierarchies/4-x-tree-equiv-set-of-seqs.md

 The inner sequence of a node is identical to the outer sequence of its *only child*.

-That is, because the outer sequence of a descendant is in general only a simple subsequence (not a strict subsequence) of the inner sequence of an ancestor.
+That is because the outer sequence of a descendant is in general only a simple subsequence (not a strict subsequence) of the inner sequence of an ancestor.

 Note that, if the parent has more than one child, this identity does not exist.